sixfeetup/SixieNote/Readme.md

 Note: in order to make the API more interesting we have loosened the restriction here that prevents seeing other users posts.
 (For that matter, our API is wide open.
-Anyone can access the data, even people who are not authenticated)
+Anyone can access the data, even people who are not authenticated.
+We will get to that later.)

 Chapter 19 - Adding users and filters to the API